|

 say,

-WiMAX is the first available 4G solution available in the modern word!
+WiMAX was the first 4G solution commercially available in the

 stands for Worldwide Interoperability for Microwave Access,